domenic/jsdom-proxy-benchmark/README.md

 All necessary code to run the benchmark is checked in to this repository, for maximum stability.

+### Update steps

-To update the benchmark with new versions of ecmarkup and jsdom, run `npm install` and commit the results.
+- To update the benchmark with new versions of ecmarkup and jsdom, run `npm install` and commit the results.

-To update the benchmark with a new copy of the ECMAScript specification, run `./scripts/download-ecma262.sh` and commit the results.
+- To update the benchmark with a new copy of the ECMAScript specification, run `./scripts/download-ecma262.sh`, then `node ./scripts/ecma262-to-js.js`, and commit the results.

+### The benchmark itself

 To run the benchmark, run `./benchmark.sh`.
 Maybe that script should be tweaked to allow easier attachment of debuggers/profilers.